 Spanberger may not have many friends after other members of the new Democratic generation, in lemming-like style, go back on their own words as the taste of power tempts their tongues.
 Conservatives may soon have an unlimited supply of fodder as chaos between the House leadership and Pelosi’s unforgiving underlings unfolds.

-I relish the spectacle soon to be witnessed.We value your comments!
-Please weigh in on our comment section below.
+I relish the spectacle soon to be witnessed.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com